Subaqueous soil: Subaqueous and Submerged Soils

-Significance of Subaqueous Soils
+Significance

 A major limitation to science-based management of shallow water habitats has been a lack of definitive information on the properties and spatial distribution of subaqueous soils.
 In part, this lack of information has stemmed from an inadequate paradigm for subaqueous soils, which has not considered them "soils" at all, but rather as "sediments".
 During the last decade, it has been demonstrated that these "sediments" would be better understood as "soils" and that the sedimentary paradigm should give way to a pedological paradigm.

 An advantage of using the pedological approach to study shallow water habitat is that soils are studied as a collection of horizons that are linked vertically with depth and horizontally across the subaqueous landscape.
 These horizons are studied and characterized by examining a combination of properties and characteristics, instead of, say, a single component or parameter.
 In this manner, subaqueous soil can be characterized as ecological map units and provide a site-based system to identify the geomorphic settings that represent the subaqueous landscape.
 The following are some advantages of using an emphasis on subaqueous soils in shallow water classification: